-If you are suffering from Liver qi stagnation, one of the best things you can do to help yourself is make some changes to your diet.
+If you are suffering from Liver qi stagnation (feeling irritable and/or stuffy in your chest; repeatedly sighing; getting hiccups or acid reflux often; etc.) one of the best things you can do to help yourself is make some changes to your diet.
 You should eat more foods that nourish and soothe the Liver and foods that aid the circulation and dispersion of qi.
 Try to avoid foods which are hard to digest, cause stagnation and contribute to internal heat.

 Foods to Nourish and Soothe the Liver